AmpersandTarski/TheToolsWeUse/workflow,_branching_and_releasing_of_code.md

   * `ReleaseNotes.md` :
     * rename the "unreleased changes" section to the new version
     * add new "unreleased changes" section
+2. Push your modifications to Github. (this will trigger automated testing by Travis)
-2. Ensure travis-ci builds succesfully:
+3. Ensure travis-ci builds succesfully:
   * check the [build at travis](https://travis-ci.org/AmpersandTarski/Ampersand)
 3. Create pull request to master:* ![](create pull request.PNG)
 4. Wait for all tests to complete, and pull the pull request into master.